List of tallest buildings in Toronto: An expanding skyline

 Further east along the waterfront is the Distillery District and the planned West Don Lands, both of which are undergoing residential high-rise development.
 North of them is Regent Park, where high-rises have been developed in accordance with the Regent Park Revitalization Plan.
 West of the CN Tower and separated from the shore by Exhibition Place is Liberty Village, where a group of new towers form the centre of the new Kings West Village neighbourhood.
-The northward expansion of Toronto's downtown skyline has spread to neighbourhoods such as the Garden District, Church and Wellesley, St. James Town, Discovery District, and Yorkville, with the tallest skyscrapers centered around the arterials of Bay and Yonge streets.
+The northward expansion of Toronto's downtown skyline has spread to neighbourhoods such as the Garden District, Church and Wellesley, St. James Town, Discovery District, and Yorkville, with the tallest skyscrapers centred around the arterials of Bay and Yonge streets.
 Besides Aura, notable completions include the Four Seasons Toronto (2012) and One Bloor (2017).